Experienced and Aggressive Representation

 Contemplating divorce is tough.
 Taking that next step of calling a divorce lawyer is even harder.
 O'Connor Law Offices provides one free confidential consultation so you can learn about your legal rights, such as your right to custody of your children, your assets, and your obligation to pay creditors.
-We will also work with you to receive child support, if needed.
+Attorney O'Connor will also work with you to receive child support, if needed.

-Guardianship is a legal relationship, supervised by the court, when a person is unable to, or can no longer communicate safe and sound decisions about his/her person and finances.
+In Wisconsin, guardianship is a legal relationship, supervised by the court, when a person is unable to, or can no longer communicate safe and sound decisions about his/her person and finances.
 The minor or adult for whom a guardianship is sought is called a Ward.
 A Ward may include minor children, or adults that may be mentally disabled, incapacitated, or vulnerable, such as the elderly.